gtxaspec/wz_flash-helper/docs/README_FAQs.md

 ### Can you add support for my camera?

 Yes, with the condition that:
-- Your camera uboot supports booting a kernel file from SD card or you can compile and flash a uboot(by rooting or removing the flash chip) that has that functionality.
+- Your camera U-boot supports booting a kernel file from SD card or you can compile and flash a U-boot(by rooting or removing the flash chip) that has that functionality.
 - Your camera has NOR flash(NAND is not supported yet)

 ### How does switching firmware work?